 - Allow the repricing or backdating of equity awards

-- Provide pension plans or supplemental executive retirement plans
+- Provide pension plans, supplemental executive retirement plans, or deferred compensation plans

 - Pay dividends or dividend equivalents on unvested equity awards

 The Board of Directors Policy recognizes the benefits that diversity brings to the Board and states that the Board has a goal to reflect gender, ethnic, and racial diversity in its membership.
 Having a Board composed of individuals with diverse skills, experience, backgrounds and perspectives means: competitive advantage; robust understanding of opportunities, issues and risks; inclusion of different concepts, ideas, and relationships; enhanced decision-making and dialogue; and heightened capacity for oversight of the organization and its governance.
 For purposes of Board composition, diversity includes, but is not limited to, business and industry skills and experience, gender, and ethnicity.